kipja1/server-component/README.md

 5. Launches Server component and at least one of additional User or Generator applications
 6. Uses defined commands in his own application to gather data

+One of usage examples – creating instance of User service which we called GUIService to use API commands.

+## Installation notes and dependencies

+To be able to use Server component for consumption monitoring, individual users have to launch their own User application.
+For renewable energy device that is generating power, Generator application is launched.

+However there is no specific requirements how much User and Generator instances there has to be.
+In case where user is just a typical energy consumer, one User instance is launched at household.

 ## License
 Our proposed solution is published under GNU General Public License v3.0.